exaFLOPsDenny/ESM3081/my_note/lec4.md

 Finitely many different decision trees can exist.
 - Optimal algorithm: generates all possible trees and choose the best one.
 - Heuristic algorithms: with greedy strategy
-### Procedure
-1. Repeatedly split a node into two parts so as to minimize the impurity of outcome within the new parts

 ### How to determine the best split?
 - Regression